vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 much larger pool of relatively highly-productive people to consider as their domestic market as opposed to a European team of the same size.
-The American fascination for scale is perhaps in part related to the sheer scale of the nation in geographic size, population and economic productivity.
-A US platform startup with access to a 300M+ person audience off the cuff, will talk a different numbers game as opposed to a startup offering the same solution in The Netherlands with a roughly 17½M person audience with the potential of another 80M folks in Germany if they successfully pull of internationalizing (simply read: translate), complying to the differing regulations and then addressing pesky nuances that the founding team possibly doesn't even properly understand.
+The American fascination for scale is perhaps in part related to the sheer scale of the nation in geographic size, population and, perhaps more interestingly, economic productivity.
+A US platform startup with access to a 300M+ person audience off the cuff, will talk a different numbers game as opposed to a startup offering the same solution in The Netherlands with a roughly 17½M person audience with the potential of another 80M folks in Germany if they successfully pull of internationalizing (simply read: translate), complying to the differing regulations and then addressing nuances that the founding team may possibly not even properly understand.

 ### Individualism and Collectivism